How a Thoughtful Plan Turns Retirement from Stressful to Simple

 Creating a retirement plan can be a daunting task.
 At Peterson Wealth Advisors, we use our propriety process, the Perennial Income Model™, which outlines three ‘building blocks’ to a retirement plan.
 Whether you use the Perennial Income Model or another type of retirement plan, these building blocks will make sure you are on the right track to a successful retirement.

 The three building blocks to a retirement plan are income and investments, taxes, and legacy.
-If your plan is built on these three blocks you should have the necessary information to answer the following crucial questions retirement planning questions.
+If your plan is built on these three blocks you should have the necessary information to answer the following crucial retirement planning questions.

 4 Questions your Retirement Plan Should Answer